w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 First, when text is presented as paragraphs, having the correct base paragraph direction results is proper layout and overcomes problems with text that has misleading initial directional runs.

-Second, when text, such as from an API, is _inserted_ into a page or display element (such as a larger message), the text should always be bidirectionally isolated from the surrounding message.
+Second (and potentially more important for data on the Web), when text is _inserted_ into a page or display element (such as a larger message), the text should always be bidirectionally isolated from the surrounding message.
 In HTML this requires adding a `dir` attribute with a specific value.
 In plain text this requires adding Unicode isolating control character pairs around the string.
 While "first-strong" detection can sometimes provide the correct result for such placement, there are many strings where this is not the case.

 ## What about bidirectional text *inside* of a string?
 Doesn't that still need help?